Calibrating the leverage ratio

 Expected costs.
 If higher bank capital requirements raise banks' costs, banks may respond by raising their lending spreads to counterbalance the decline in their return-on-equity (RoE).
 As a result, real economy borrowing costs may rise, translating into lower investment and equilibrium output.
 To estimate the magnitude of this effect in the long run, the LEI assumes that banks maintain a constant RoE by passing on to their customers all additional costs that are due to higher capital requirements.
 The estimated increase in lending spreads is then fed into a variety of macroeconomic models (that is, the dynamic structural general equilibrium models and semi-structural and reduced form models in use at participating central banks) to assess the resulting impact on GDP.

-The headline result of this exercise is that a 1 percentage point increase in the CET1/RWA ratio translates into a 0.12% median decline in the level of output relative to its baseline (with the corresponding value for the liquidity requirements being a one-off 0.08% decline in the output level).icon In addition, a companion study (BIS (2010)) found that the macroeconomic impact of the transition to higher capital requirements was expected to be limited.
-By design, these results are likely to overstate the true costs, given the underlying assumption that the Modigliani-Miller theoremicon is violated even in the long run and that the cost of issuing equity does not change with capital levels.
+The headline result of this exercise is that a 1 percentage point increase in the CET1/RWA ratio translates into a 0.12% median decline in the level of output relative to its baseline (with the corresponding value for the liquidity requirements being a one-off 0.08% decline in the output level).
+In addition, a companion study (BIS (2010)) found that the macroeconomic impact of the transition to higher capital requirements was expected to be limited.
+By design, these results are likely to overstate the true costs, given the underlying assumption that the Modigliani-Miller theorem is violated even in the long run and that the cost of issuing equity does not change with capital levels.
 In fact, banks' required RoE can be expected to decline as their balance sheet leverage and the riskiness of their equity fall.

-icon For more details, see BCBS (2010). icon The original result of 0.09% is stated in terms of tangible common equity over Basel II RWA, which corresponds to about 0.12% in terms of CET1/RWA given our estimated conversion factor of about 0.78. icon The Modigliani-Miller theorem states that, under certain assumptions (such as the absence of taxes, bankruptcy costs, agency costs and asymmetric information), the value of a firm is unaffected by how that firm is financed (Modigliani and Miller (1958)).
+For more details, see BCBS (2010).
+The original result of 0.09% is stated in terms of tangible common equity over Basel II RWA, which corresponds to about 0.12% in terms of CET1/RWA given our estimated conversion factor of about 0.78.
+The Modigliani-Miller theorem states that, under certain assumptions (such as the absence of taxes, bankruptcy costs, agency costs and asymmetric information), the value of a firm is unaffected by how that firm is financed (Modigliani and Miller (1958)).

 Applying the conceptual framework